fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

-  - The configuration of **tHbaseConnection** shown as following pic:
+  - The configuration of **tHbaseConnection** shown as the following pic:

   Note: It is required to import the jar files of HBase sample project and the exported  **hbase_loginUtil.jar**